Infinite-Impact-Insights/kig.re/_posts/2018-09-20-c++-newbie-tour-how-to-get-started-with-c++-on-mac-osx.md

 By that time I was very surprised to find that the vast majority of the existing Arduino projects and libraries were written rather badly, in C. The best ones are written in a mixture of C++ and Assembly.
 But, it turns out that you can have your cake and eat it too — meaning, you can apply OO principles to Arduino programming.

-> In this post we'll explore some of the things that a beginner C++ programmers (but not general beginner programmers) might find useful in getting quickly up to speed, and utilizing this knowledge in their own C++ projects.
+> In this post we'll explore some of the things that a beginner C++ programmers (but not general beginner programmers) might find useful in getting quickly up to speed.
+We will look at which compilers support newer C++ standards C++11 and C++14 and the difference between linker and compiler, as well as dynamic vs static library.
+Finally, we'll offer a C++ project template you can use in your own projects.